previsionio/prevision-python/docs/source/getting_started.rst

 Getting started
 ***************

+The Prevision.io Python SDK allows you to interact with Prevision.io `APIs <https://cloud.prevision.io/api/documentation/>`_ directly from a python environment.

-The following document is a step by step usage example of the `Prevision.io <https://prevision.io/>`_ Python SDK.
-The full documentation of the software is available `here <https://previsionio.readthedocs.io/fr/latest/>`_.
+The following document is a step by step usage example of the Prevision.io Python SDK.
+If your looking for the full documentation of the software you will find it `here <https://previsionio.readthedocs.io/fr/latest/>`_.

+Don't already have a Prevision.io account established?
+Head over to `this link <https://previsionio.readthedocs.io/fr/latest/Introduction/getting-started.html>`_, follow the instructions and come back to this page!

 Pre-requisites
 ==============